-With over 30 years’ experience, OUBS enables talented people to reach their full potential, and businesses to make the most of their staff.
+With 40 years’ experience, OUBS enables talented people to reach their full potential, and businesses to make the most of their staff.
 A truly international business school, we are rated ‘excellent’ (the highest possible rating) by the Higher Education Funding Council for England (HEFCE) for teaching and support, and are among the largest business schools in the world to be triple-accredited.

 OUBS is one of an elite group to have earned AACSB, AMBA and EQUIS accreditation* – awarded by the world’s leading international management education associations to fewer than 1% of business schools globally.

 *the Association to Advance Collegiate Schools of Business (AACSB), the Association of MBAs (AMBA) and EFMD Quality Improvement System (EQUIS).